 However, I love playing peekaboo with the fabric.
-A fun game to play is letting your baby watch you stuff fabric into the tubes and them handing them the tubes.
+A fun game to play is letting your baby watch you stuff fabric into the tubes and then hand them the tubes.
 The babies I have played this with are intensely occupied while extracting the fabric with their little fingers!

-If you have an older sitting up baby, try tying the scarves to a hula hoop.
+If you have an older sitting-up baby, try tying the scarves to a hula hoop.
 I like watching the child interacting with the attached objects.
 It’s just abstract enough that often I see a confused or intrigued look on the child’s face.
 The scarves are fluid and static at the same time.
 Fluid because they move independently from one another.
-Static because the all move in conjunction with the hula hoop.
+Static because they all move in conjunction with the hula hoop.
 It is again fascinating to watch them puzzle over the phenomena.